madebits/madebits.github.io/r/nodejs-grunner.md

 The following helper functions are also provided:

-* `g.pipeStart([objectOrIterator])` - returns a starting object `Stream` from one or more objects.
+* `g.pipeStart([objectOrIterator])` - returns a starting object `stream` from one or more objects.
 If an array or iterator is given as argument, then there will be an element in stream per each array or iterator element.
 For example:
    ```javascript
    g.t('tt', () => {
    return g.pipeStart(['a', 'b', 'c'])